gavin98gillespie/AI-Automations/Healthcare-Patient-Intake/README.md

 ## Web Interface

 The patient interaction is handled through a custom web interface built with Lovable.
+This is just for demonstration purposes.

 ![Web Interface Screenshot](assets/Healthcare_AI_Webpage.png)